Siddharth-singhSengar/Task-Manager/README.md

 # React + Vite
+## Live Demo

+You can view the live version of this project at  https://task-manager-qiqt.onrender.com.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.